gbv/daia/daia.md

 ## Namespaces

-DAIA serializations in XML (DAIA/XML) and RDF (DAIA/RDF) are each formally described by a schema or ontology.
+DAIA serializations in XML (DAIA/XML) is formally described by an XML schema.
 The DAIA/XML Schema is identified by the XML namespace `http://ws.gbv.de/daia/`.
-The DAIA/RDF Ontology is identified by the URI <http://purl.org/ontology/daia/> which is also used URI namespace.
-Both may be changed to <http://purl.org/ontology/daia#>.
-The namespace prefix `daia` is recommeded for both DAIA/XML and DAIA/RDF.

-A list of namespaces prefixes is included below.
+The XML namespace prefix `daia` is recommeded..

 The current XML Schema is located at <http://purl.org/NET/DAIA/schema.xsd>.